desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/module1-canary-deployments/README.md

-# Lab 1: Canary Deployments for ML Models
+# Module 1: Canary Deployments for ML Models

 ## Overview

-In this lab, you'll implement a **canary deployment** strategy for machine learning models.
+This module demonstrates a **canary deployment** strategy for machine learning models.
 Canary deployments allow you to safely roll out new model versions by gradually shifting traffic from your stable production model to the new version while monitoring performance metrics.

 ### What You'll Learn